begin-examples/node-faunadb/README.md

 # Prerequisites

-1. You must go to https://fauna.com/ and set up a FaunaDB account and database named 'todos' with an index of 'all-todos' in order to get server secret required to run this example.
+1. You must go to https://fauna.com/ and set up a FaunaDB account and get a server secret required to run this example

-2. Create an `.env` file in the root of this project and add the content below with your server secret added.
+2. Create an `.env` file in the root of this project and add the content below with your server secret added

 ```sh
 @testing
 FAUNADB_SERVER_SECRET=Your server secret